hua0-richard/data_542_project/README.md

 `ollama`

->[!note] To run `RQ3.ipynb` a local instance of the ollama server must be running.
+To run `RQ3.ipynb` a local instance of the ollama server must be running.

 To run an instance of an ollama server run `ollama serve`

 To install ollama on your system, follow these instructions https://ollama.com/download

 ## Use of GenAI
 GenAI was used in RQ3 to help generate the prompt for Qwen-Coder 2.5 for classifying test types.
+GenAI was also used to assist in the creation of plots.